 That's the C-Drive though.
 It's a tricky pedal because there's so much required work and knowledge required in the beginning while you figure out what you want, but if you get lost at any point at all, you should feel confident contacting Carl.
 He's a nice guy with trademark Southern Hospitality that only Georgia can provide and he's more than happy to talk to customers about what it is they have, that they want, and what their aims are.
 It's a scary process, ordering a pedal like this with so many variables, and you CAN go so, so wrong, but if you talk to Carl, you'll have a far better chance of coming out of this happy.

-The C-Drive retails for $180 direct from GodBox FX and you can find out more about it HERE.
+The C-Drive retails for $180 direct from GodBox FX and you can find out more about it on their website.

 Alternatively, if you prefer to have your options limited to what sounds good to the builder, you can opt instead for the Alpha Wolf, which is the same circuitry as mine, just with small alterations (like the tone knob).
 Don't feel bad about not getting my (awesome) stripes as the Wolf has some pretty sweet graphics as well.
 It's a versatile pedal that any lover of overdrive would enjoy having in their arsenal, it is slightly cheaper than the C Drive (it retails for $160 instead of $180) and you get to be free of all those intimidating options.